Metal Gear Solid: Portable Ops: Placement in the series' canon

 A debate amongst the fan base began to arise after Kojima released Metal Gear Solid: Peace Walker (or MGSPW), a later action-based entry also released on the PSP.
 Unlike MPO, MGSPW was directed and written by Kojima, much like the numbered console entries of the series.
 Set four years after the events of MPO, MGSPW would be written as a direct sequel to MGS3 and the events of MPO are only given one brief direct mention by one character.
 MPO was, however, still included in the backstory of Big Boss and official Konami and Kojima Productions Metal Gear Saga timelines both before and after release.
 Kojima describes MGSPW as a mainline installment in the series, contrasting it with MPO due to his greater involvement.
 Some official timelines and retrospectives published by Kojima Productions since then have omitted MPO in its games timelines, with others including it.
 However, MPO was also still included in the expanded timelines outlining the backstory and history of mainline Metal Gear games and characters.
 One timeline, on the 25th Anniversary page went as far as to describe MGSPW as the "first mainline game in the Metal Gear Saga released for the PlayStation Portable platform", with the summary of MGSPW on the main page describing Metal Gear ZEKE as the "world's first Metal Gear",.
 However, this retrospective also included Portable Ops as part of “the story of Big Boss” and includes the events of MPO in its accompanying timeline.
 Kojima would later clarify his stance on MPO, saying that the main story of MPO is part of the saga.
 However, rather than talking about which games are canon or not, he prefers to view games with a distinction between the ones he wrote and the ones he did not, putting emphasis on the Metal Gear games that he personally worked on (which carry the "A Hideo Kojima Game" byline) from the games that he only worked on as a producer or didn't have a direct involvement in its development.

-Since then, Konami have also stated that the events in MPO “tie in to the series canon” and have included it in the timeline of canonical events in their 2023 Master Book series, provided with the Metal Gear Solid Master Collection.
+Since then, Konami have also stated that the events in MPO "tie in to the series canon" and have included it in the timeline of canonical events in their 2023 Master Book series, provided with Metal Gear Solid: Master Collection, a two-volume compilation which re-released numerous Metal Gear games for modern platforms (although MPO itself was not included in either volume of Master Collection).